The On Deck Circle

 At some point, I stopped looking for her, and went back to playing ball for myself, and for my gang.

-Thank you girls, for being our fans.
+Thank you girls, once upon a time, for being our fans.

 Post Navigation